marycoin/bitcore-node/docs/services/header.md

 # Header Service

-The header service provides a header index for the Marycoin blockchain.
-Specifically, it builds and maintains the following information about every Marycoin block header:
+The header service provides a header index for the Bitcoin blockchain.
+Specifically, it builds and maintains the following information about every bitcoin block header:

 - block hash
 - block height